renaudwangler/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T02_Lab_Mod03_Deploying Configuration Management solutions to Azure.md

 1. Wait for the compilation task to finish.
 To determine the status of the compilation task, review the **STATUS** column of the **Compilation jobs** section of the **lampserver Configuration** blade.

     > **Note**: You may need to close and re-open the blade to see the latest compilation status.
 This blade does not refresh automatically.
+Alternatively, you should open the job blade.

 #### Task 3: Onboard Linux VM